 15. Design a Porte-Cochère Style Carport

 If you’re up for a home renovation project, you can attach a carport to your house entrance area to create a passageway.
-This architectural style is known as the “porte-cochère,” in which a covered entryway is large enough for vehicles to drive through and park beneath.
+This architectural style is known as the “porte-cochère,” in which a covered entryway, also called a carport, is large enough for vehicles to drive through and park beneath.

 16. Add an Arched Entry

 For a luxurious look, design a carport with an arched entryway.
-Curves and other geometric designs on architecture draw the eye and add a sense of elegance.
+Curves and other geometric designs on carport architecture draw the eye and add a sense of elegance to carports.

 17. Solar Panel Rooftop

-Metal roofs are one of the most compatible materials for solar panels, which definitely come in handy for energy efficient homes.
-Installing solar panels on your carport roof will also spruce up an ordinary design.
+Metal roofs are one of the most compatible materials for solar panels, making them ideal for energy efficient homes with a carport.
+Installingsolar panels on your carport roof will also spruce up an ordinary design.
+However, you should always make sure your carport has been designed to carry the weight of solar panels before installing them.

 18. Use Creative Columns